shaneapowell/EventHorizonIlluminate/docs/install_and_setup.md

 If you restart EmulationStation, or restart your system, initially all lights should light up.
 Once emulation station starts however, the buttons A&B should quickly flash 2x to show that emulation station is ready to go.

 # SETUP / CONFIGURE
 Out of the box, most of the default settings and configurations should work as is.
-Ideally, it will be far easier to change the connected
+Ideally, it will be far easier to change the connected USB port, or connected button port than to alter the default configuration settings.

 ## Identify and Set Order of Each Controller
 If you have more than 1 Event Horizon Illuminate control boards installed on your system, the order they are detected will be important.
 The `illuminate.py` software that sends commands to the boards to control the LEDs, identifies each board as Player 1, Player 2, Player 3.. etc, based on the order of the hardware USB ports they are connected to.
 You can identify which controllers are being found in which order by running the following from the command prompt